aiidateam/aiida-explorer/README.md

 This repository contains

 1. the `AiidaExplorer` component (library), which is also published to `npm`; and
 2. a demo page illustrating the usage, which is deployed to github pages (https://aiidateam.github.io/aiida-explorer/).
+This also allows to directly explore your local AiiDA database (using `verdi restapi`), but might depend on the browser security settings (confirmed working with Firefox).

 Main features include: